LaoJQ/ehead/README.md

 ## install

-Now, ehead provide two function to use, *jump to* and *jump back*, and you can set the key bind for then.
+Now, ehead provide some functions to use, `'ehead-jump` and `'ehead-back` for code jump, `'ehead-grep-mark` and `'ehead-grep-input` for grep in project, and you can set the key bind for then.
+And it need to set the erlang install path to the variable `ehead-erlang-root-path`.

 ```elisp
 (add-to-list 'load-path "/YOUR/EHEAD/PATH/")